HackCU/workshops/README.md

-# workshops
+# HackCU Workshops
-Code and Slides for Workshops
+Code and Slides for our Workshops!